WCYS-Co/--font-template/README.md

 Snazzy description of your font here.

+> **Updating a repository.** To update your font repository to bring in the latest base template from `@WCYS-Co/--font-template`, run `make update-font-template` from the command line.

 Origin of the project, idea of usage, concept of creation… but also number of masters, axes, character sets, et al.

 ![Sample Image](docs/hero-light.svg#gh-light-mode-only)